kiwanami/emacs-edbi/readme.md

 If you use package.el with [Marmalade](http://marmalade-repo.org/) or [MELPA](http://melpa.milkbox.net/), you just select the package 'edbi' and install it.

-Next, you install the perl module `RPC::EPC::Service' with CPAN.
+Next, you install the perl module `RPC::EPC::Service', DBI and Database drivers with CPAN.

 Example:
 ```
-$ cpan RPC::EPC::Service
+$ cpan RPC::EPC::Service DBI DBD::SQLite DBD::Pg DBD::mysql
 ```

+Here, SQLite, Postgresql and MySQL drivers will be installed, in addition to the EPC module.
+Of course, you can choose the drivers for your environment.

 ### Manual installation